safaabuzaid/xai-brain-tumor-classification/README.md

 By visualizing attention regions, the project aims to bridge the gap between model accuracy and clinical interpretability.

 ---
+### Research Question:
+How can deep learning models for brain tumor classification be made more reliable and clinically interpretable without compromising diagnostic accuracy?

+---

 ## Methodology
 1. **Dataset**: Public Brain Tumor MRI dataset (7,000+ labeled 2D scans).